COVID -19: changing the way Indians live II Use COVID to heal society

 This large community of COVID’s economic refugees is tough to identify.

-The COVID slow-down will last at least for the next six months till December 2020.
+COVID slow-down will last at least for the next six months till

 In rural areas,